Kortney Garrison

 But I soon ran into problems.
 I wanted my Sabbath to feel set apart, special, celebratory.
 And traditionally that’s meant a meal after church on Sunday.
 More work!
 If I used leftovers, that didn’t feel celebratory.
 If I made something in the crock pot, I still felt rushed and harried before and after the service.

-Then I read Sabbath by Wayne Mueller–far and away the most enlightening book I’ve read on the topic.
+Then I read Sabbath by Wayne Muller–far and away the most enlightening book I’ve read on the topic.
 He suggested observing the Sabbath from sundown to sundown.
 Of course, that’s the ancient Jewish tradition as well.

 That created this time on Saturday nights for more involved cooking.
 Often my husband or a child comes and joins me.
 Then we eat by candlelight and really revel in our food and each other.